Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 A constructive field does not flatten alternatives into irrelevance.

-Other systems may remain valuable for:
+Adjacent-purpose systems may remain valuable for:

 - transcriptional precision
 - pedagogical bridge use